A question as old as games themselves (well, maybe the question wasn’t always asked…).

 In online multiplayer games, for example, the difficulty is largely dependent on the skills of your opponents and the other members of your team (it’s not your fault that your team lost, don’t worry.
 Torbjorn was *absolutely* the right offensive pick–cue rage quit!).

 When it’s time to make your own game, there’s no uniform difficulty.
 You can’t look up some industry-wide formula.
-Instead of arbitrarily deciding how hard or easy to make your game, you need to think about it through the lense of what you’re trying to do.
+Instead of arbitrarily deciding how hard or easy to make your game, you need to think about it through the lens of what you’re trying to do.

 Is the game supposed to be an insane challenge?
 Or do you want to create something that’s easier and ultimately more accessible?